project website: http://alpha60.info

 The website had the same number of pages as the CD had tracks and was designed to serve a random selection of pages, in much the same way that a CD player on shuffle chooses a random sequence of tracks.

-The CD was produced in collaboration with São Paulo based Bizarre records, an independent record label which has ceased to exist.
+The CD was produced in collaboration with São Paulo based Bizarre records, an independent record label which no longer exists.
 Some of its 27 tracks were produced in collaboration with others and some were solo efforts.

-In each case, I improvised a sound piece by manipulating fragments of an acapella version of a song from the Beach Boys' Pet Sounds album.
-That's not me
+In each case, I improvised a sound piece by manipulating fragments of an acapella version of the Beach Boys' song That's not me

 "I once had a dream, so I packed up and split for the city.